Eliminating 14(c) & Subminimum Wage

-Since establishment of the federal minimum wage in 1938, a special minimum wage has existed for individuals with disabilities.
+Since the establishment of the federal minimum wage in 1938, a special minimum wage has existed for individuals with disabilities.
 This provision allows employers, holding a 14(c) certificate from the US Department of Labor (DOL), to pay individuals with disabilities less than the federal or state minimum wage that is generally mandated for all other workers.

-As an organization that promotes national, state, and local policy development which enhance the social and economic inclusion and empowerment of individuals with disabilities, APSE is calling for the complete phase out of the use of 14(c) certificates and sub-minimum wage for all individuals with disabilities.
-APSE has determined that that while the sub-minimum wage may have at one time been a valid and effective strategy for enhancing employment of people with disabilities, the evolution in disability rights and community employment makes the sub-minimum wage no longer necessary or acceptable.
+As an organization that promotes national, state, and local policy development which enhances the social and economic inclusion and empowerment of individuals with disabilities, APSE is calling for the complete phase out of the use of 14(c) certificates and sub-minimum wage for all individuals with disabilities.
+APSE has determined that while the sub-minimum wage may have at one time been a valid and effective strategy for enhancing the employment of people with disabilities, the evolution in disability rights and community employment makes the sub-minimum wage no longer necessary or acceptable.

-In calling for phase out of sub-minimum wage, APSE recognizes the importance of undertaking such action in a way that is carefully thought out, and that leads to movement of individuals currently being paid sub-minimum wage to transition into competitive, integrated employment opportunities, where people with disabilities work in mainstream jobs alongside, and are paid comparable wages to, co-workers without disabilities.
+In calling for phase out of sub-minimum wage, APSE recognizes the importance of undertaking such action in a way that is carefully thought out, and that leads to the movement of individuals currently being paid sub-minimum wage to transition into competitive, integrated employment opportunities, where people with disabilities work in mainstream jobs alongside, and are paid comparable wages to, co-workers without disabilities.

 APSE believes that the elimination of sub-minimum wage must be accomplished based on the following principles and concepts:

-- Phase out of sub-minimum wage should occur over time, accompanied by a comprehensive national systems change movement based on the principle that employment in the community be the first or preferred service option for service recipients – i.e., Employment First.
+- Phase out of sub-minimum wage should occur over time, accompanied by a comprehensive national systems change movement based on the principle that employment in the community is the first or preferred service option for service recipients – i.e., Employment First.